-Good afternoon, Chairman McClain, Ranking Member Cera and members of the committee.
+Good morning, Chairman Peterson, Ranking Member Tavares and members of the committee.
 My name is Zach Schiller and I am research director at Policy Matters Ohio, a nonprofit, nonpartisan organization with the mission of creating a more prosperous, equitable, sustainable and inclusive Ohio.
 Thank you for the opportunity to testify today regarding the tax provisions of House Bill 64.

 Ohio needs more tax revenue, not less.
 We need to restore aid to local governments.
-We need to help more of our young people to afford to go to college.
+We need to help more of our young people afford college.
 We need to tear down or rehabilitate the tens of thousands of abandoned houses that resulted from the foreclosure crisis.
-We need to assist more families to pay for childcare, helping many to work.
+We need to help more families pay for childcare, so the parents can work.
 We languish near the bottom among states in public health indicators.
 Our support for public transit ranks below that of South Dakota and needs a substantial boost.
 These are just a few of our unmet needs.

 While there are a number of positive elements in Gov. Kasich's tax proposal, such as raising the severance tax and cutting some unnecessary tax breaks, further slashing income taxes is not in Ohio's interest.
 It detracts from Ohio's fiscal stability, and is unlikely to result in accelerated job creation.
 We have not seen greater job gains after previous Ohio income tax cuts and there is no reason to expect a different result this time.
+The House version of HB 64 makes this same mistake.